xuzheng1234/SimpleCalculator/README.md

 ================

 API accepts + - * / ^
-converts an infix expression into a postfix expression, and then evalute the postfix expression.
+converts an infix expression into a postfix expression, and then evaluate the postfix expression.